Daniel Sedin: Rise to stardom, Stanley Cup Final run, individual awards (2006–2015)

-Due to another lockout, the 2012–13 season was delayed until January 2013.
-The Sedins this time remained in Canada, as they decided that would return to Modo only if the entire season again wound up cancelled.
-In the second month of the season, Henrik recorded his 757th point, surpassing Markus Näslund as the Canucks' all-time leading scorer.
-Two months later, Daniel also passed Näslund, scoring a goal and an assist in a 3–1 win against the Chicago Blackhawks, ranking the Sedins first and second in team history.
-Playing in just 47 games due to the lockout-shortened season, Daniel recorded 12 goals and 40 points.
-He ranked second in team scoring behind Henrik's 45 points.
-In the playoffs, he added three assists in a four-game defeat to the San Jose Sharks.
-The series ended on a shorthanded goal due to a penalty assessed to Daniel in overtime.
-In pursuit of a loose puck in the defensive zone, Daniel bodychecked Sharks forward Tommy Wingels into the boards, resulting in a boarding penalty.
+Due to another lockout, the 2012–13 season was delayed until January 2013 with an abbreviated 48-game regular season schedule.
+The Sedins this time remained in Vancouver, as they decided that would return to Modo only if the entire season again wound up cancelled.
+On 15 February 2013, Henrik recorded his 757th point against the Dallas Stars, surpassing Markus Näslund as the Canucks' all-time leading scorer.
+On 22 April, in a 3–1 win against the Chicago Blackhawks, Daniel also passed Näslund by scoring a goal on Blackhawks' goaltender Corey Crawford and two assists on goals by Henrik and Zack Kassian, ranking both of the Sedins first and second in team history in points, respectively.
+Playing in 47 games out of 48 game lockout-shortened season, Daniel recorded 12 goals and 28 assists for 40 points as the Canucks as a team finished as the third seed in the West.
+His 40 points ranked second in team scoring behind Henrik's 45 points.
+In the 2013 playoffs, he added three assists and no goals in a four-game sweep to the San Jose Sharks.
+Game 4 of the series and the series altogether ended by the San Jose Sharks on a shorthanded goal due to a penalty assessed to Daniel in overtime to complete the sweep.
+In pursuit of a loose puck in the defensive zone, Daniel bodychecked Sharks' forward Tommy Wingels into the boards, resulting in a boarding penalty.
 The call would later be the subject of controversy as it was believed by many in the media, such as National Post journalist Cam Cole, as well as teammates, such as Henrik, that Daniel had made contact with Wingels shoulder-to-shoulder, which according to NHL rules, should not result in a boarding penalty.